didaccs/learning-cloud-development/AZ204/concepts/storage.md

 Access tier can be set during or after upload:
  - Hot: expensive to store but cheap to access (default option on new storage accounts)
  - Cool: expensive to access but cheap to store (recommend to store data at least 30 days infrequently accessed)
- - Archive: most expensive to access but most cheap to store (recommend to store data at least 180 days infrequently accessed and set at block level)
+ - Archive: most expensive to access but most cheap to store (recommend to store data at least 180 days infrequently accessed and set at block level).
+To rehydrate is possible copy to an online tier (hot or cool) in the same storage or change tier and can be done with standard priority (up to 15 hours) or high priority (under 1 hour for under 10 gb) with the header "x-ms-rehydrate-priority".

 ### Blob types
  - Block blobs: text and binary data, up to about 4.7 TB (for high transaction rates and fast access time)